reicalasso/beyond_transformer/docs/sphinx/_build/html/_sources/installation.rst.txt

 GPU Support
 -----------

-NSMs support CUDA acceleration out of the box.
+pulses support CUDA acceleration out of the box.
 Ensure you have:

 1. NVIDIA GPU with CUDA Compute Capability 3.5 or higher
 2. CUDA toolkit installed